-By weighing up costs and benefits we help clients create policies that will achieve the right balance.
+By weighing up costs and benefits, we help clients create policies that will achieve the right balance.

 Economics is about using scarce resources efficiently.
 We draw on sound economic principles to design effective policies which can range from investments, regulatory frameworks, market-based solutions, taxation or subsidy measures, to voluntary measures and behaviour change.
 We also review or evaluate existing policy.

 To help decision-makers, we assess the costs and benefits that a policy or intervention is likely to deliver over its lifetime.
 We also advise on ‘what works’ by looking at policies or interventions already in place to assess their impacts and how those impacts came about.
 As part of our evaluations we use various techniques to assess the benefits and costs compared to what might happen without the policy.